uliSchuster/real-world-backend/doc/information/links_and_references.md

 - [Three Layer Haskell Cake](https://www.parsonsmatt.org/2018/03/22/three_layer_haskell_cake.html).
 Architecture proposal by P. Matt.
 It's an implementation of Clean Architecture principles, with a pure domain core, and adapters to external systems in the outermost layer.
 - [Invert Your Mocks](https://www.parsonsmatt.org/2017/07/27/inverted_mocking.html).
 Mocking external systems for efficient testing of the aplication core.
+- [The ReaderT Desidn Pattern](https://www.fpcomplete.com/blog/2017/06/readert-design-pattern/).
+Minimal Transformer stack (ReaderT and IO) advocated by FPComplete.
+See also their posts on the [RIO Monad](https://www.fpcomplete.com/blog/2017/07/the-rio-monad/) and the [RIO Standard Library](https://www.fpcomplete.com/haskell/library/rio/.)
+- An [StackOverflow] question about modular application architecture.
+The answers explain why stacking multiple Reader monads might be problematic, and explain the ReaderT design pattern as a solution for large applications.

 ## Tooling